 The Supreme Court has jurisdiction to determine certain appeals.
-These include appeals from the Court's own Associate Judges and Judges.
-It is also empowered to determine appeals from other Courts and Tribunals, in certain circumstances.
+These include appeals from the Court's own judicial registrars, associate judges and judges.
+Associate It is also empowered to determine appeals from other Courts and Tribunals, in certain circumstances.

-Appeals from an Associate Judge's decision are commenced by a notice of appeal.
+Appeals from an associate judge's decision are commenced by a notice of appeal .
 There is no prescribed form but the general requirements of Order 27 of Chapter I should be observed.
-The content of the notice should provide for a return time and date, before a Judge in the Practice Court at 210 William Street, Melbourne.
+The content of the notice should provide for a return time and date as advised by the practice court coordinator or the Commercial Court Registry as required.
 There is no fee on this application.

 Most appeals from the Magistrates' Court in relation to criminal proceedings are heard by the County Court.
 In particular circumstances, such as where the appellant claims the Magistrate has erred in law, an appeal can be brought to the Trial Division of the Supreme Court.